-Capture images from any VCR or Camcorder.
-Resolution up to \$12 x 480 (xxels; £5536 colors-or 256 shades of grey.
-Images saved in GIF, PCX.
-TIFF formats and more.
-For XT/AV PS2.
-Includes user triandly software and user's guide.
+Capture Images from any VCR or Camcorder.
+Resolution up to 512 x 480 pixels; 65,536 colors or 256 shades of grey.
+Images saved in GIF, PCX, TIFF formats and more, For XTI/AT/ PS2.
+Includes user triendly software and user's guide.
 One year warranty.
-VGA required Can capture from live video (eliminates need for expensive digital video), local for Desktop publishing.
-CAC, Animation, and Pictorial Databases.
+VGA required.
+Can capture from live video (eliminates need for expensive digital video), Ideal for Desktop publishing, CAD, Animation, and Pictorial Databases.

 \$749 VISA/MC/AMEX/C.O.D.
+PEGA Micrographics